Six companies eyeing Alcoa's Italy plant

 "There are two other groups that expressed an interest to the government late last night," a government source said on Thursday, without providing any names.

-Separately, the president of the Sardinia region said a large Chinese group was also among those interested.

-Ugo Cappellacci told Italian radio that a Chinese group had asked for access to the data room, adding: "It is a first-contact stage and confidential, and so they have not yet given the identity of the group - except to say it is big."
+The source said one was a German fund and one was an Australian group.

-Swiss companies Glencore (GLEN.L) and Klesch as well as Italian wind power company Kite Gen Research previously expressed interest.
+Swiss companies Glencore (GLEN.L) and Klesch as well as Italian wind power company Kite Gen Research and a Chinese company have previously expressed an interest of one.

-An unsourced report in Italian daily MF said the Chinese company involved was Hong Kong Wan Hao International Trading.
-That company was not immediately available for comment on Thursday.

-Alcoa sounded cautious on Thursday, saying "it has not received any expressions of interest that are viable or different to those previously considered during the thorough sale process."

-In a statement, the company added it was continuing the curtailment process and remained open to discussing a sale of its Sardinian plant.
+"The Chinese are sitting on the fence.
+They wrote a letter to Alcoa but it would appear their interest has cooled," the government source said.

-On Wednesday a Sardinian official said commodities trader Glencore was expected to present a letter of intent to buy the plant in 10-15 days.
+On Wednesday, a Sardinian official said commodities trader Glencore was expected to present a letter of intent to buy the plant in 10 to 15 days.

 Glencore's interest is conditional on the government being able to guarantee steeply discounted power prices at the plant.

-Asked if Europe might block such a discounted price scheme, Cappellacci said he had spoken to EU Commission vice-president Antonio Tajani.
+Asked if Europe might block such a discounted price scheme, Sardinia's president Ugo Cappellacci said he had spoken to EU Commission Vice President Antonio Tajani.

 "We have reason to believe a yes will arrive," he said.

-(Additional reporting by Giselda Vagnoni; Writing by Stephen Jewkes; Editing by David Gregorio)
+(Additional reporting by Giselda Vagnoni; Writing by Stephen Jewkes; Editing by Hans-Juergen Peters and Maureen Bavdek)